It’s easier to settle happily into your new home if you’re confident you can afford it.

 Mortgage interest rates generally come in two flavors: fixed and adjustable.

 A fixed rate gives you the same interest rate and payment until the end of your mortgage.
-That’s attractive when you’re risk-averse, if your future income won’t rise, or when interest rates are low.
+That’s attractive when you’re risk averse, if you don't expect your future income to rise, or when interest rates are low.

 ARM Risks and Rewards

-An adjustable-rate mortgage rate goes up or down based on a particular financial market index, such as treasury bills.
-Typically, ARMs include a limit on how much the interest rate can change, such as 3% each time the rate changes, or 5% over the life of the loan.
+An adjustable-rate mortgage rate rises and falls based on a particular financial market index, such as treasury bills.
+Typically, ARMs include a limit on how much the interest rate can change, such as 3% each time the rate changes or 5% over the life of the loan.